laffan/obsidian-long-view/README.md

 ## Inline Flags
-All three support a flagging syntax that is a slightly modified version of Obsidian's existing highlighter system.
+All three views support a flagging syntax that is a slightly modified version of Obsidian's existing highlighter.
 In addition to the the double ==, add the flag name and colon (no spaces).
 Flagged text can also be optionally broken down in to title and summary fragments by adding a pipe character.

-`==FLAG: short title | summary of content (optional)==`
+In practice, this looks like `==FLAG: short title | summary of content (optional)==`

 The built-in flags are: